RavenCutie21/Voice-Changer-Settings/README.md

 B) AMD or INTEL GPU - onnxdirectML version

-C) CPU - doesnt matter both work, but extremely laggy regardless... collab version soon
+C) CPU - doesnt matter both work, but extremely laggy regardless... collab version is better but your settings are 2048 chunk 4096 extra crepe_tiny, anything else and it sucks really bad.

 D) MAC - the only mac one obviously